Franco Cristaldo

-Franco Sebastián Cristaldo (born 15 August 1996) is an Argentine professional footballer who plays mainly as a midfielder for Grêmio.
+Franco Sebastián Cristaldo (born 15 August 1996) is an Argentine professional footballer who plays mainly as an attacking midfielder for Talleres.

 Club career

 Born in Morón, Buenos Aires, Cristaldo was a Boca Juniors youth graduate.
 On 16 November 2014, he made his first team debut, coming on as a second-half substitute for Luciano Acosta in a 1–1 away draw against Arsenal de Sarandí.

 Cristaldo was definitely promoted to the main squad in January 2015 by manager Rodolfo Arruabarrena.
 He scored his first professional goal on 29 March, netting the last in a 3–0 home win against Estudiantes de la Plata.

 On 11 January 2016, Cristaldo joined Elche CF in Segunda División, on loan until the end of the season.